ogc1231/sound-burger/README.md

 - **Home Page**

     - This is where the user will be brought to when first entering the website.
-The user eyes will be drawn to the hero section and order now call to action, from the homepage user has access to the required pages such as menu, reviews, login and signup pages.
+The users eyes will be drawn to the hero section and the order now call to action, from the homepage a new user has access to the pages that don't require authentication such as menu, reviews, login and signup pages.

 ![screenshot](https://github.com/ogc1231/sound-burger/blob/main/documentation/screenshots/homepage.png)

 - **Home Page Logged In**

-    - Same as homepage except now the user can logout of their account and had access the cart which is available for logged in users only.
+    - Same as the homepage except now the user can logout of their account and has access the cart which is available for logged in users only.

 ![screenshot](https://github.com/ogc1231/sound-burger/blob/main/documentation/screenshots/homepage-loggedin.png)